yanisrahmouni/wide/README.md

   options for their own analyses.

-- **Harmonization tools:** The repository also includes a set of tools designed to help haronize survey data across different years.
+- **Harmonization tools:** The repository also includes a set of tools designed to help harmonize survey data across different years.
 When pooled together, users may encounter discrepancies such as different variable names for the same information, variations in categories due to changes in survey design, or shifts in categories reflecting societal changes in France (e.g., degree reforms).
-This repository serves as a plce to document these changes and, ultimatley, offers strategies to address and resolve these discrepancies for consistent analysis.
+This repository serves as a place to document these changes and, ultimately, offers strategies to address and resolve these discrepancies for consistent analysis.